input-output-hk/catalyst-voices/docs/src/architecture/10_quality/testplans/template.md

 ## Functional tests

 ### Functional tests strategy

-*Evaluate new features and bug fixes introduced in this release, and the extent of the functional tests*
+*Evaluate new features introduced in this release, and the extent of the functional tests*

 ### Functional test cases